bdurand/super_settings/README.md

 Additional storage engines can be built by creating a class that includes `SuperSettings::Storage` and implements the unimplemented methods in that module.

-The storage engine is defined by setting `SuperSettings::Setting.storage` to a storage class.
+The storage engine is defined by setting `SuperSettings.storage` to a storage class.
 Note that each storage class may also require additional configuration.
 For instance, the Redis storage class requires you to provide a connection to a Redis database.
 If you are running a Rails application, then the storage engine will be set to ActiveRecord by default.
 Otherwise, you will need to define the storage class somewhere in your application's initialization.

 ### Web UI